mmengemm/theSpirits/README.md

 # UBS Login script

-Script to easy your morning pain
+Script to ease your morning pain

 ## Requirements